The Bedfordshire Regiment in the Great War

 The Great War Forum

-I would also point those in search of info in the direction of The Great War Forum as the collective knowledge available on there is incredible.
-There are thousands of people like yourself there looking for or happy to share info.
-Most are everyday folk with an interest but some are more 'professional' historians or have been researching the subject for so long, they are 'experts' in their own fields of interest by default.
+The Great War Forum is a useful source of collective knowledge.
+There are thousands of people like yourself there looking for or happy to share information.
+Most are everyday folk with an interest but some are more 'professional' historians or have been researching the subject for so long, they are 'experts' in their own fields of interest.